liumichael/facecard/deliverables/iteration-03.review.md

 	* Cuecards accessible by the group are either created inside of the group or users can share existing cuecards with the group

 * Invite to [`groups`](/controllers/main.controller.js#L545-L574)
-	* Members of a group can send invitations to users of FaceCard
+	* Members of a group can send invitations to other FaceCard users
 	* Users receive invites in their notifications and can accept or decline invitations

 * Consistent [`front-end`](/views)
-	* Front-end is now more visually fluent.
-Navbars are now all consistent and utilize bootstrap 4.0+
+	* Front-end appears more consistent now (i.e. navbars)
+	* Switched all views to bootstrap 4.0.0 and referenced through cdn

 #### Goals and/or tasks that were planned but not met/completed: